esphome/esphome-devices/src/docs/devices/Genvex-Nibe-AlphaInnotec-heat-recovery-ventilation/index.md

 ## Note

 If you get CRC errors use shorter cables and double-check for the 120 Ohm termination resistors as per MODBUS standard.
+The factory pre-installed cloud controller has to be disconnected because it acts a MODBUS Master, just like the ESPHome node configured as above.
+You can't have two MODBUS Masters in parallel like that.